How to Do a Quiet Title

 When to Use Quiet Title to Sell Property Quickly

-Now, if you don’t want to do it, just tell the buyer, “You do it.”
-Let them do it.
+Now, if you don’t want to do a quiet title action, just tell the buyer, “You do it.”
 But in many cases, if you want to sell quickly, you’ll probably do the quiet title yourself.

 Could there be a mortgage left on the property?
 You don’t know.
 You don’t know if the County did the paperwork right.

-Could there be another kind of lien on the property of any kind?
-Could there be a judgment from a vendor that put a new roof on?
+Could there be another kind of lien on the property of any kind or a judgment from a vendor that put a new roof on?
 Could there be a state lien or a federal lien?
 You don’t know unless you’ve done a quiet title.

 Someone is going to have to quiet the title on this property.
 It’s nothing to be afraid of; it’s just a process.
 Sooner or later, it will get cleared.